 The programme was launched in 1993 because of a growing concern about the increase in disasters and conflicts in the world and the complex consequences for society.
 In order to address these questions, it was felt that a more professional approach was required, combining academic higher education and professional competences.
 The programme is administered by the Department of Theology, but is multidisciplinary.

-The education is supported by the European Commission and is one of the best-established Master's programmes in humanitarian action.
-NOHA links ten core universities in Europe with many partner universities around the globe.
-The Master's programme has twice been awarded Erasmus Mundus Programme status, thus facilitating student and scholar mobility within the network.
+The education is one of the best-established Master's programmes in humanitarian action.
+NOHA links eight core universities in Europe with many partner universities around the globe.
+The Master's programme has on three occasions been awarded Erasmus Mundus Programme status, thus facilitating student and scholar mobility within the network.
 Moreover, NOHA's Graduates Platform offers a mentoring scheme linking students to alumni (subject to resources).

-The Master Programme in International Humanitarian Action offers a multidisciplinary education which seeks to teach you as a student core competences for a career in humanitarian action.
+The Master's Programme in International Humanitarian Action offers a multidisciplinary education which seeks to teach you as a student core competences for a career in humanitarian action.
 The overall aim is to train you to develop the analytical and practical skills needed by professional humanitarian workers - for example, an interdisciplinary understanding of emergency situations and a capacity to organise and plan humanitarian relief operations.
-In Uppsala, the duration of the Master's programme is two years of full-time study.
+The duration of the Master's programme is two years of full-time study.

-First Semester The semester kicks off in the first week of September with the Intensive Programme (IP), which is usually held in Warsaw.
-The semester then continues with courses in International Law, Anthropology, Management, Public Health and Geopolitics.
-All modules are worth 5 credits.
+The first semester kicks off in September with the Intensive Programme (IP), which is usually held in Warsaw.
+The semester then continues with 5 core courses to provide you a grounding in humanitarian action.

-Second Semester In the second semester, you move to a partner university within the network on Humanitarian Action (NOHA) and study that university's specialisation.
-For information on NOHA members and specialisations, please see nohanet.org.
-A good knowledge of French or Spanish will be necessary for Aix University, whilst a knowledge of Spanish is an advantage if you wish to go to Deusto.
+In the second semester, you move to a partner university within the network on Humanitarian Action (NOHA) and study that university's specialisation.
+For information on NOHA members and specialisations, please see nohanet.org/masters.
+A good knowledge of French will be necessary for Aix University, whilst a knowledge of Spanish is an advantage if you wish to go to Deusto.

-In turn, Uppsala receives exchange students from other NOHA universities who will study our specialisation: Conflict, Peace-building and Religion.
-The first module is Conflict and Peace-building 15 credits.
-Exchange students then study Religion and Humanitarian Action, 5 credits, and end with Advanced Management, 5 credits, and Method, 5 credits.
+In turn, Uppsala receives exchange students from other NOHA universities who will study our specialisation: Conflict, Peacebuilding and Religion.

 This programme provides you with a high-quality academic education and professional competences tailored to a career in the areas of international humanitarian action, emergency and disaster relief, and development.

-Nationally, there are career possibilities in the public sector such as in the County Councils and Municipalities and the Swedish Civil Contingencies Agency (MSB).
+In Sweden, there are also career possibilities in the public sector such as in the County Councils and Municipalities and the Swedish Civil Contingencies Agency (MSB).

-Information about fees All students who begin the programme (including students from Sweden and other EU or EFTA countries) shall pay tuition fees to the NOHA Consortium.
-Please see the NOHA Consortium's website for more information www.nohanet.org.
+All students who begin the programme (including students from Sweden and other EU or EFTA countries) shall pay tuition fees to the NOHA Consortium.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.